10 Snakes That Indulge In Cannibalism

 Source: iNaturalist user Asiel Olivares – CC BY 4.0

 This Chilean snake has no qualms about eating its fellow kind whatsoever.
 In 2018, scientists witnessed its cannibalistic ways first hand.
-They were walking past a small stream when they saw a Chilean long-tailed snake swallowing a smaller one.
-60 minutes later, the swallowing was almost complete, but the snake was spooked, and regurgitated its smaller meal.
-Miraculously, it was still alive, and the two continued to duel, before fleeing in opposite directions.
+They were walking past a small stream in Chile’s Valparaíso Region, when they saw a fully grown Chilean long-tailed snake swallowing a smaller one.

 4 Cyprus black whip snake

-Dolichophis jugularis Cyprus black whipsnake
+Dolichophis jugularis large whipsnake

 It’s unlikely that fellow species members have any special nutritional advantage (even if they’re built with the exact same nutrients).
-Snakes are creatures of convenience, and even though they don’t all stoop to cannibalism, they’ll take an easy meal rather than one which takes effort.
+Snakes are creatures of convenience, and even though they don’t all stoop to cannibalism, they’ll always take an easy meal rather than one which takes effort.
 If they don’t take easy sources of calories when they can, they’ll be outcompeted by more ruthless snakes nearby.

 5 Smooth snake